mathjax/MathJax-src/README.md

-# Test branch for proposed v3 struture #
+# Test repository for MathJax v3 #

 There are two bootstrap files for running the code: